Ugljevik Power Plant: Description

 The company plans to open a new coal mine, Ugljevik-Istok.
-Some investors have showed interest in building a second unit with capacity of 600 MW of electricity.
+Some investors have shown interest in building a second unit with capacity of 600 MW of electricity.

 The power plant is also infamously known as a one-of-a-kind polluter: it emits large amounts of dangerous sulphur dioxide compared to its relatively limited power generation capacity, and, as of April 2019, there was still no operational flue gas desulfurization unit.
 For this reason, the Uglevik power plant is also sometimes seen as a "Chernobyl of Europe".